gopheracademy/gopheracademy-web/content/advent-2016/gleam-distributed-map-reduce-for-golang.md

 LuaJIT, and Unix Pipes, all the 3 powerful weapons together.

 Let's understand Gleam architecture of how it works.
-Then I will cover 2 examples:
+Then I will cover 3 examples:

 1. Sort a 1GB file in both standalone and distributed modes, and distributed Unix sort mode, with performance comparison.
+2. Sort a 10GB file in On-Disk mode.
-2. Implement joining of CSV files.
+3. Implement joining of CSV files.

 # Architecture